Updated: Dec 9, 2020

 Now if I’d been some crush-worthy young hunk (which at one time I was), this so-called doctor would have been all over me.
-Stripped naked, feeling for muscle tone, tapping my crossed knees with her kinky little hammer, probing every nook and cranny and orifice, middle finger up my caboose to check the prostate; you know the drill.
+Stripped naked, feeling for muscle tone, tapping my crossed knees with her kinky little hammer, probing every nook and cranny and orifice, middle finger up my caboose; you know the drill.
 Then maybe she’d have scribbled her mobile phone number on a yellow Post-It along with a prescription for medical marijuana.

 But hey, I’m digressing.